odrobcha/ReactRouterAdvanced/README.md

    - function App () {
          return <RouterProvider router={router}/>;
      }
+- in place where we want to display all pages - RootLayout -add <Outlet/>

 - To reach the route (navigate) to it
     - import { NavLink } from 'react-router-dom';